fraud-zero/uap-core/README.md

 This repository contains the core of [BrowserScope][2]'s original [user agent string parser][3]: data collected over the years by [Steve Souders][4] and numerous other contributors, extracted into a separate [YAML file][5] so as to be reusable _as is_ by implementations in any programming language.

+In particular, this repository contains' [fraud0](https://www.fraud0.com/)'s fork of the original uap-core repository with any kind of fixes applied to it that were found to be useful for our work.

 This repo itself does _not_ contain a parser: only the necessary data to build one.
 There exists a ref implementation, along with multiple, production-ready implementations in various programming languages.

 Maintainers